4.2 Administration and governance

 The main top-level governmental authority responsible for youth social inclusion are:

-- the Ministry of Labour and Social Protection;
+- the Ministry of Labour and Social Solidarity;

 - the General Offices for Social Assistance and Children Protection (GOSACP) at county level;